MacKLess/look-up-doc/README.md

 ## Description

-_An app that allows the user to search for a doctor based on medical condition (example: sore throat) or by name._
+_An app that allows the user to search for a doctor based on medical condition (example: sore throat) or by name.
+This app will return the first 10 doctors who fulfill the criteria by ascending first name._

 ## Setup/Installation Requirements